Invisible E-commerce Profit Killers & How to Fix Them

 CDN restructuring?
 Bad upload?
 Botched migration?

-Google warns that missing images hurt Search visibility.
-They also affect whether your products can appear in Shopping results.
+Google warns that missing images hurt search visibility.
+They also affect whether our products can appear in Shopping results.
 See their product image guidelines.
+For more on how dynamic image loading breaks, we covered this in our guide on scraping dynamic websites with Playwright.

 3. Empty Product Descriptions